When should I report?

 Who receives the report and what happens next?

-All of the reports are first reviewed by child protection social workers.
+All of the reports are reviewed by our Child Protection Advisors.
 They will:

 - Read the report and assess the risk to your child